formatjs/dust-intl/README.md

 DustIntl.registerWith(Dust);
 ```

-_Note: in Node.js, the data for all 150+ locales is pre-loaded._
+_Note: in Node.js, the data for all 150+ locales is pre-loaded and does not need to be loaded manually._

 ### Supplying i18n Data to Dust